Sample Collection

 Length in Hours = (Long Term Interval * 300) / 3600

-When you start a recording a measurement, the Air Lab saves all samples to a dedicated file.
+When you start a measurement, your Air Lab saves all samples to a dedicated file.
 Unlike buffers, recordings never overwrite old data—they keep everything until you stop.

 Each sample is appended to the file sequentially.
 Because there's no overwriting, the maximum recording length depends only on available storage space.